How to Save Money on Your Next Disney Trip

 No. 3: Use the right credit card

-With this card, you can earn a $300 statement credit after you spend $1,000 on purchases in the first three months from account opening.
-Plus, you can also get extra discounts and rewards on select purchases at Disney locations and a special intro APR of 0% Promo APR for the first six months following the purchase date on select Disney vacation packages or purchase of a real estate interest, including a Member Add On, in a Disney Vacation Club® Resort, provided your account is not past due on the purchase date., followed by a 18.99% to 27.99% APR.
+With this card, you can earn a Earn a $300 Statement Credit after you spend $1,000 on purchases in the first 3 months from account opening..
+Plus, you can also get extra discounts and rewards on select purchases at Disney locations and a special intro APR of N/A, followed by a 19.24% to 28.24% Variable APR.
 The card does come with a $49 annual fee, but Schulz says it’s worth considering.

 No. 4: Hunt for discounts